Brian Brady, President

 Theo joined Mikva Challenge full time in 2016 after serving as a New Sector Alliance Americorps fellow.
-She previously completed an Americorps term as a program coordinator for Share Our Strength's Cooking Matters, touring grocery stores and cooking healthy meals across Chicago.
-Tatiana's professional social sector experience also includes data, technology, informal education, and volunteer management.
-As an operations analyst, Tatiana applies her passion for systems-level work to daily operations and special projects at Mikva.
+Tatiana previously completed an Americorps term as a program coordinator for Share Our Strength's Cooking Matters, touring grocery stores and cooking healthy meals across Chicago.
+Tatiana's professional social sector experience includes data, technology, informal education, and volunteer management.
+As a systems integration specialist, Tatiana applies passions for strategy and liaising towards refining organizational operations at Mikva.
+They also manage program evaluations.